 The Sustainable Girton Project is a group trying to encourage ecological awareness and environmental practice in Girton.
 We help Girton residents reduce their environmental footprint by energy conservation, generation, and waste reduction.

-A full week of activities is being planned for the Girton Feast week in 2013 which will be held from Friday 5th July to Sunday 14th July.
-Please put these dates in your diary.
-There are activities for all ages culminating in a Family Fun Day on Saturday 13th.
-The Feast Week is being supported by a large number of village businesses, clubs and societies.
+The Feast Week is supported by a large number of village businesses, clubs and societies.
 This is a wonderful opportunity for everyone from all parts of the village to come together to enjoy the variety of activities that will be available, to socialise and make friends.
-Programmes will be on sale nearer the event and there will be some great programme prizes to be won.
-Carol Noble, Rowena Barnes and Helen Wilson who organised the Girton Diamond Jubilee event in 2012, are organising the 2013 Feast week.
+Watch this space for the date of the 2015 Feast Week!
 See the Feast Week web site for more information.

 The village has a Football Club and you can see a list of the fixtures and other information at this link: www.gufc.me.uk

 We are a bunch of friendly players coming together to play netball for a bit of fun.

 Girton Golf Club

 The Golf Club is located in Dodford Lane.

 Telephone: 01223 276169

 Girton Social Club

 A social club for the residents of Girton.
 The club meets in the Village Institute, at 48, Cambridge Road next to Scallywags Nursery (the old baker's shop).